ALLIANCES

 David Helbock

-David Helbock, an exceptionally gifted and creative pianist, has enhanced Mantler's music during live appearances and on record since 2013, appearing on the Jazz Composer's Orchestra Update and Comment C'est albums and, most recently, participating on CODA - Orchestra Suites and Sempre Notte.
+David Helbock, a remarkably gifted and creative pianist, has enhanced Mantler's music during live appearances and on record since 2013, appearing on the Jazz Composer's Orchestra Update and Comment C'est albums and, most recently, participating on CODA - Orchestra Suites and Sempre Notte.

 For more information see the David Helbock website.